 Probate will always be needed where a house, or other property, or land, is owned by a deceased.
 This will be the case whether it is solely owned, or owned by another party, as ‘Tenants in Common’.
 A Tenancy in Common is where each party holds a definite individual share in the property (as opposed to a ‘Joint Tenancy’ whereby the deceased’s share automatically passes to the surviving co-owner).
 Probate will also be needed where there is a large amount held at a bank or building society or other institution, but please refer to the previous points regarding thresholds.
 One bank’s threshold may not be the same as another bank’s threshold.
 The same can be said for products held at National Savings and Investments.
 It depends on the product and its value.
 Similarly, the transfer or sale of shares may also warrant probate, although it may be possible to deal with these assets under a ‘small estates indemnity’.
 Therefore, if in doubt, double check with the institution concerned.

-Of course, not everyone will make a Will.
-In these situations, the deceased person will die ‘intestate’.
+If a person passes away without a Will, the deceased person will die ‘intestate’.
 Their estate is then dealt with under the ‘Rules of Intestacy’ such rules being set down in law.
-Essentially, the next of kin will ordinarily inherit the estate, but be careful, as a spouse or civil partner may not automatically inherit everything…
+Essentially, the next of kin will ordinarily inherit the estate, but be careful, as a spouse or civil partner may not automatically inherit everything.

-Our legal advisors here at Crombie Wilkinson will be more than happy to assist you with any queries you may have concerning this topic.
-Please feel free to contact a Probate Solicitor in our Private Client Team in York, Selby, Malton or Pickering.
+Our legal advisors at Crombie Wilkinson will be more than happy to assist you with any queries you may have concerning this topic.
+You can read about our probate pricing in this link.
+Please contact a Probate Solicitor in York, Selby, Malton or Pickering.